 In a word, unimpressive.
 If you were expecting The Greatest Showman or La La Land visuals, I’m sorry to disappoint.
 Unlike other musical movie adaptations, Dear Evan Hansen plays more like a regular film with some singing sprinkled in.
 No fancy camera tricks or intense CGI enhancements, this live action movie relies heavily on Ben Platt front and center.
 That’s it.

 Based on the best-selling book by Val Emmich, Dear Evan Hansen is a dark YA novel plot following a high school teen struggling with his own mental health issues.
-Take everything bad about the high school years and multiply it exponentially into a 13 Reasons Why film with more crippling anxiety/depression/sociopathy than even my brain can fathom.
+Directed by Stephen Chbosky (“Wonder“) and starring Ben Platt (“Pitch Perfect“) as Evan Hansen, this musical to film adaptation takes everything bad about the high school years and multiply it exponentially into a 13 Reasons Why film with more crippling anxiety/depression/sociopathy than even my brain can fathom.
 Yes, it’s that dark.

 But if you have read the teen novel or watched the live production, you know that Dear Evan Hansen’s seamlessly emotional, controversial and intense story is what draws the audience in.
 To wrap ourselves around the concept of suicide as an OVERT theme of this movie, it’s beyond heavy.
 Deep and emotionally taxing at times, the story overall hits the soul through a punch to the gut from beginning to end – friendship, love, lies, mental health, family – so many deep themes touched on!